va-stefanek/hot-toast/README.md

 | closeStyle  | `style object`                                                                                                                      | Extra styles to apply for close button                                                                                                                         | Yes                         |

 ---

+## Supported Browsers

+Latest versions of Chrome, Edge, Firefox and Safari are supported.

 ## Contributors ✨